Mean-field equations for stochastic firing-rate neural fields with delays: Derivation and noise-induced transitions: Mean-field equations for firing-rate neural networks

-It is indeed easy to show that the network equations are of the form of equation~\eqref{eq:Network} with smooth parameters that satisfy the assumptions~\ref{Assump:LocLipsch}-~\ref{Assump:MonotoneGrowth}.
-The first part of the proposition is a direct application of theorem~\ref{thm:PropagationChaosSummary}.
-The $P$ equations \eqref{eq:MFEFiringRate}, which are $P$ implicit stochastic differential equations, describe the asymptotic behavior of the network.
-The unique solution of the mean-field equations \eqref{eq:MFEFiringRate} with initial condition $V^0$ can be written in an implicit form as:
+\begin{proof} Using the variation of constant formula, it is easy to show that the unique solution of the mean-field equations \eqref{eq:MFEFiringRateSpace} with initial condition $V^0$ satisfies the implicit equation:

-It is clear from this formulation that the righthand side is a Gaussian process as the sum of a deterministic function and of a sum of stochastic integrals of deterministic functions with respect to Brownian motions, and hence so is $V_{\alpha}(t)$\footnote{This property can also be proved by using the classical characterization of the solution of the mean-field equation as the limit of the iteration of the map $\Phi$ as proved in~\cite{touboulNeuralfields:11}.
-In that case, similarly to the proof provided in~\cite{touboul-hermann-faugeras:11} for non-delayed finite-populations equations, $\bar{V}$ is defined the limit of a sequence of Gaussian processes, hence Gaussian itself.}.
-Its distribution is hence characterized by its mean and covariance functions.
-The term $\Exp{[S_{\beta}(V_{\beta}(s-\tau_{\alpha\beta}))]}$, because of the Gaussian nature of $V_{\beta}$, only depends on $\mu_{\beta}(s-\tau_{\alpha\beta})$ and $v_{\beta}(s-\tau_{\alpha\beta})$, and is denoted by $f_{\beta}(\mu_{\beta}(s-\tau_{\alpha\beta}),v_{\beta}(s-\tau_{\alpha\beta}))$.
-Taking the expectation of both sides of the equality \eqref{eq:SoluMFE}, we obtain the equation satisfied by the mean of the process $\mu_{\alpha}(t)=\Exp{[V_{\alpha}(t)]}$:
+It is clear from this formulation that the righthand side is a Gaussian process as the sum of a deterministic function and stochastic integrals of deterministic functions with respect to Brownian motions, and hence $V_t(r)$ also is\footnote{This property can also be proved by using the classical characterization of the solution of the mean-field equation as the limit of the iteration of the map $\Phi$ as proved in~\cite{touboulNeuralfields:11} and used in~\ref{append:ExistUniqueSynchro}.
+Picard's iterations are initialized with a Gaussian process, and it is very simple to show that the space of Gaussian processes is invariant under $\Phi$. ${V}$ will hence be defined as the limit of a sequence of Gaussian processes, hence Gaussian itself.}.